smallab/raspicam-meets-cinder-on-raspi4/README.md

 `export LIBRARY_PATH=/opt/vc/lib`

-When this is all setup, Cinder samples should compile with GCC.
+When this is all set up, Cinder samples should compile with GCC.